ARTIQ Real-Time I/O concepts

 Synchronization

 The seamless handover of the timeline (cursor and events) across kernels and experiments implies that a kernel can exit long before the events it has submitted have been executed.
-If a previous kernel sets timeline cursor far in the future this effectively locks the system.
+Generally, this is preferable: it frees up resources to the next kernel and allows work to be carried on from kernel to kernel without interruptions.

 In many cases, now_mu() will return an appropriate timestamp: